MileHacker Logo

 Efforts

-• White-Nose Syndrome (WNS) decontamination protocols are in place for visitors to walk across special mats.
+• White-Nose Syndrome (WNS) decontamination protocols exist for visitors to walk across special mats.

-• Support eco-friendly accommodation, such as those listed on Ecobnb.
+• Support eco-friendly accommodation, for instance those listed on Ecobnb.

 • Consider ethical tour operators like G Adventures for your travel plans.